What Does it Look Like to Study Communication at Concordia?

 What can I specialize in as a Communication major?

-We offer concentrations in Interpersonal Communications, Public Relations & Advertising and Visual Communication.
+We offer concentrations in Interpersonal Communication, Public Relations and Advertising, and Visual Communication.